abhinemani/abhinemani.github.io/_posts/2021-06-06-smartcityx-webinar.md

 author: Abhi Nemani
 img: working-with-cities.jpg
 ---
-This Wednesday, June 9, I'll be hosting a webinar with SmartCityX by Scrum Ventures on the the undeniable relationship between governments (nations, states, and cities) and *any* startups.
+This Wednesday, June 9, I'll be hosting a webinar with [SmartCityX by Scrum Ventures](https://en.smartcity-x.com/) on the the undeniable relationship between governments (nations, states, and cities) and *any* startups.
+It has been a priviledge to be part of the Leadership Circle for this new program and will be sharing my insights for their SmartCityX and **any one else interested in this free webinar.**

+## [Being Smart About Working with Cities](https://us02web.zoom.us/j/2750555628)
+Join us on [June 9th @ 10am PT](https://us02web.zoom.us/j/2750555628): [https://us02web.zoom.us/j/2750555628](https://us02web.zoom.us/j/2750555628)

 Whether you sell to government or not, your startup is going to be bound up in the public sector wherever you are and whatever you do.
 The question you have is to take advantage of it or not.
 That's what 21st Century "public affairs" or "government relations" or whatever you want to call it: Being Smart About Working with Cities.

-## [Being Smart About Working with Cities](https://us02web.zoom.us/j/2750555628)
-Join us on [June 9th @ 10am PT](https://us02web.zoom.us/j/2750555628): [https://us02web.zoom.us/j/2750555628](https://us02web.zoom.us/j/2750555628)

 In the US alone, governments spend over $200B annually on technology, and that only scrapes the surface of the technology industries they affect in their jurisdictions: logistics, mobility, drones, social, communication, etc. You may not know of an angle to engage a public agency, but there is.
 Knowing how governments work, and what opportunities they hold, are essential for 21st century entrepreneurship.
 Having worked with hundreds of cities, I will share my insights on how and when to engage local governments: for approval, revenue, or (ideally) both.